lucianovk/IA368II/ros2-autodocking/ros2-autodocking.md

 > The node assumes the topics follow the same naming scheme as the provided
 > CoppeliaSim scenes.
 Adjust the strings if your robot uses different namespace
 > prefixes.

+The CoppeliaSim scene ships with a non-threaded child script, [python_controller.py](python_controller.py), that exposes UI sliders and keyboard teleoperation.
+It also integrates with the remote override described below so ROS 2 can seize control of the wheels.

 ## Running the Node